-Dual Degree Program students work with their Columbia University academic and major advisors to determine how their coursework at Tel Aviv University will be credited toward their studies at Columbia, and will have their transcripts from TAU evaluated for eligible transfer credit each semester.
+Dual Degree Program students work with their Columbia University academic advisors and major departments to determine how their coursework at Tel Aviv University will be credited toward their studies at Columbia, and will have their transcripts from TAU evaluated for eligible transfer credit each year.
 General policies regarding the transfer of academic credit can be found on the GS website.
-In general, three types of credit are assigned at Columbia: elective credit toward the BA degree, credit toward the major, and credit toward the Core Curriculum.
+In general, three types of credit are assigned at Columbia: credit toward the major, credit toward the Core Curriculum, and elective credit toward the BA degree.

 Common majors and course credit guidelines for the Dual Degree Program may be found on the Majors and Concentrations page.
 Please note that this list is subject to change and expansion.

 The GS core requirements provide the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.

 - University Writing: All Dual Degree Program students must complete this course at Columbia.